 - 1. A statement of what action the agency intends to take - 2.
 The reasons for the intended agency action - 3.
 The specific regulations supporting such action - 4.
 Explanation of the individual's right to request a State agency hearing - 5.
 The circumstances under which assistance is continued if a hearing is requested - 6.
-If the agency action is upheld, that such assistance must be repaid - B. Written notice is provided to the client that is "timely."
+If the agency action is upheld, that such assistance [must be repaid - i.
+Must be repaid under Title IV-A - ii.
+Must be repaid under Titles I, X, XIV or XVI (AABD) if the State plan provides for recovery of such payments - iii.
+May be repaid under Title XIX] - B. Written notice is provided to the client that is "timely."